MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 1. Open the protected file (for example, by double-clicking the file or attachment, or by clicking the link to the file).
 If you are prompted to select an app, select **Azure Information Protection Viewer (Preview)**.

-2. If you see **Sign in**, click this and enter your credentials.
+2. If you see a page to **Sign in** or **Sign up**: Click **Sign in** and enter your credentials.
 If the protected file was sent to you as an attachment, be sure to specify the same email address that was used to send you the file.

+    If you do not have an account that is accepted, see the Note at the top of this page.
+Sign up for a free account and return to these instructions.

 3. A read-only version of the file opens in the **Azure Information Protection Viewer**.
 If you have sufficient permissions, you can print the file, and edit it.